-So you’re looking to purchase a property in Panama.
-Let’s assume you’re looking for a condo and you may be an investor, an end user, or a mix of both.
-That’s the beautiful thing about real estate here – there are so many diverse buyers and specific motivators for buying property in Panama.
+So you’re looking to buy a property in Panama.
+Let’s assume you’re looking for a condo and you may be an investor, an end-user, or a mix of both.
+The beautiful thing about real estate here is that there are so many diverse buyers.
+As well as specific motivators for buying a property in Panama.
 Some people come to Panama and buy property for part-time use and then keep it rented.

-Others move here and buy property to live in full time, and some buy property solely for investment purposes and enjoy coming down every now and then to keep an eye on it.
+Others move here and buy property to live in full time.
+Some buy property solely for investment purposes and enjoy coming down every now and then to keep an eye on it.

 Before you even begin to think about what to buy, it’s important to think about why you’re buying it.
-You will want to reflect on how you’ll use your prospective property because that will largely determine the next steps.
+You should reflect on how you’ll use your property because that will determine the next steps.
 Once you’ve nailed down your plans for property use, here are the following big decisions you’ll need to make.

 Panama City is chock full of different neighborhoods, each with a distinct feel as well as pros and cons.
-For example, some neighborhoods such as Marbella are very centrally located but tend to have older buildings without many of the new amenities of trendier developments.
-This is a good option, though, if you don’t need all the bells and whistles because fewer social areas mean lower homeowners’ association payments.
+For example, some neighborhoods like Marbella are very centrally located.
+However, it tends to have older buildings without many of the new amenities of new developments.
+This is a good option, though, if you don’t need all the bells and whistles.
+Fewer social areas mean lower homeowners’ association payments.

-If, however, you do want the top of the line when it comes to a new condo, areas like Balboa Avenue and Punta Pacifica feature many buildings that were constructed in the last decade or so.
+Areas like Balboa Avenue and Punta Pacifica feature many new buildings.
+So if you want the top of the line when it comes to a new condo, then these are the areas to look.
 With rooftop pools, private terraces, and even tennis courts, these neighborhoods will cost more, but offer lots in the way of perks.

-And then there are plenty of areas that fall in between these two examples.
+And then there are plenty of areas that fall between these two examples.
 What’s crucial to decide is how important a newer unit in a fancier building is to you.
-If you can’t see yourself taking advantage of the amenities of a new building, you might be better off spending your money on a larger but older condo where you can get a better price per square meter.
+If you can’t see yourself taking advantage of the amenities of a new building, you might be better off spending your money on an older condo where you can get a better price per square meter.

 Apart from deciding where your new home will be, you’ll need to figure out how to finance it.
 And this means talking to the bank.
 On average, most banks will loan 60-70 percent of the value of your prospective home.
 However, if you’re a foreigner without any banking history, you might only get 50 percent.
 This is one area where it’s worth shopping around and talking to a few different banks.

 Most loans are granted with 6-7 percent interest, a rate that’s climbed a bit over the past few years.
-Panama has what’s called the FECI, which is essentially a premium on interest rates for non-resident investors or even resident investors and for second home purchases.
-For all of these types of purchases, usually the banks will charge the FECI rate.
+Panama has what’s called the FECI.
+This is a premium on interest rates for non-resident investors and for second homes.
+For all these types of purchases, usually, the banks will charge the FECI rate.

 Find a Broker (A Good One)